github/docs/content/copilot/managing-copilot/managing-github-copilot-in-your-organization/setting-policies-for-copilot-in-your-organization/managing-policies-for-copilot-in-your-organization.md

 ### Policies for suggestion matching

-Organization settings include an option to either allow or block code completion suggestions that match publicly available code.
-If you choose to block suggestions matching public code, {% data variables.product.prodname_copilot %} will check potential code completion suggestions and the surrounding code of about 150 characters against public code on {% data variables.product.prodname_dotcom %}.
+Organization settings include an option to either allow or block code suggestions that match publicly available code.
+If you choose to block suggestions matching public code, {% data variables.product.prodname_copilot %} will check potential code suggestions and the surrounding code of about 150 characters against public code on {% data variables.product.prodname_dotcom %}.
 If there is a match, or a near match, the suggestion is not shown.

 {% ifversion ghec %}If your enterprise admin has selected **No policy** for suggestion matching at the enterprise level, you can set a suggestion matching policy for your organization.